Kate Carter - Chief Executive Officer

 Kate moved to Canford Heath Junior/Middle School in 2008 as Assistant Headteacher, when the school was in Special Measures, and worked as part of the new leadership team to ensure the school became 'Good in all areas' within 18 months.
 She then became the Associate Headteacher of the school in 2010 and the full Headteacher in 2012.
 In 2014, Kate became the Headteacher of both Canford Heath Infant and Canford Heath Junior Schools, and also became the Lead Tutor for the Poole SCITT English course - teaching trainee teachers how to teach English -a role which she still loves undertaking to this day.
 She was also the Lead KS2 writing moderator for the Borough of Poole; led the School Improvement Support Group for English across the town and was a Director of Poole Schools' Association.

 As an ex-Canford Heath pupil, Kate adores working for the schools she once attended and embraces giving back to the community from which she came.
-Alongside her work for TEACH, Kate also sits on BCP Schools' Forum; BCP SEND Review Group; Virtual Schools Management Board (for Looked After Children); is the Accountable Officer and Chair of Poole SCITT Management Board; and is also a Director on the Board of a Multi Academy Trust of Special Schools and Pupil Referral Units.
+Alongside her work for TEACH, Kate also sits on BCP Schools' Forum; BCP SEND Review Group; Virtual Schools Management Board (for Looked After Children) and is the Accountable Officer and Chair of Poole SCITT Management Board.
 Her enjoyment and commitment to education spans more than twenty years and Kate continues to be passionate and driven to support children to thrive.

-Laurin Palmer - Head of School Canford Heath Infant School
+Laurin Palmer - Headteacher Canford Heath Infant School

 After completing a BA Hons degree in Primary Education, at Winchester University, Laurin began her teaching career at Bearwood Primary School.
 She later moved to Canford Heath Infant School, as a Year 1 teacher.
 During her time at Canford Heath Infant School, she has taken on a number of different leadership roles including: EYFS Leader, Year 1 Leader, Literacy Leader, Assessment Leader and Deputy Headteacher.
 Throughout her career, Laurin has also supported many local schools with Literacy and EYFS in her role as a Specialist Leader of Education (SLE), and she has also been an EYFS moderator for BCP Council.
 In September 2019, Laurin took on the role of Head of School at Canford Heath Infant School.
 Laurin believes in the Trust values wholeheartedly and feels honoured to be part of such a dedicated team, where the children always come first.

-Natalie Brown - Head of School Ad Astra Infant School
+Clare Tantrum - Headteacher Ad Astra Infant School

-Mark Wilson - Head of School Canford Heath Junior School
+Mark Wilson - Headteacher Canford Heath Junior School

 Mark qualified as a teacher in 2001 completing a four year degree in Primary Education specialising in Physical Education at the University College of St Mark and St John.
 He began his teaching career on the island of Jersey working in a large primary school before working in Bristol and then moving to Poole where he has worked at Canford Heath Junior School since 2008.

-During his teaching career, Mark has had various teaching and leadership roles: he has taught from Year 3 to Year 6, been the subject lead in PE and English, an Assessment Leader, a Year Leader, Assistant Headteacher, Deputy Headteacher and is the current Head of School; a role he has held since 2019.
+During his teaching career, Mark has had various teaching and leadership roles: he has taught from Year 3 to Year 6, been the subject lead in PE and English, an Assessment Leader, a Year Leader, Assistant Headteacher, Deputy Headteacher and is the current Head; a role he has held since 2019.

 Mark has held other roles supporting teaching and learning in the wider community having supported teachers through his role as an SLE (Specialist Leader of Education) and lead writing moderator for the Borough.
 He is currently one of the English lecturers for Poole SCITT helping to ensure that trainee teachers are fully equipped with the best possible training to take them forward with their careers.